Practical information about Cali, Colombia

 Shop delicious fresh fruits, vegetables and snacks at the Alameda market (la Galeria Alameda).
 It is a colorful sight, all those beautiful products.
 The market is definitely worth a visit if you want to see some couleur locale during your trip.
 Extra fun (and safe) is if you go to the market with a guide and learn all the ins and outs about this colorful market.
 With most street food tours, you also go to the market.
 Alameda market is about a 20-minute walk from San Antonio.

-Check out here for the nicest hotels and best neighborhoods to stay in Cali.
+Check this article for the nicest hotels and best neighborhoods to stay in Cali.

 Frequently asked questions about Cali, Colombia